SnipeStudio/dame/README.md

     edlr - disk eater with limit and rate

-Second block is only needed when selected one of modes('ed', 'edl','edlr').
+Second block is only needed when selected one of modes("ed", "edl","edlr").
 It is a path to files to write space will be placed

-In the edlr mode you also need to enter rate and time option
+In the "edlr" mode you also need to enter rate and time option

     ./dame edlr 1 15 m s 1 m
 it's tell to eat 15 MiB of disk drive space with speed 1 MiB per second